Written by Ryan Jones. Updated on 23, May 2023

 It pairs directly with Google Search Console, meaning there is no additional code to add that will slow your website down.
 Brilliant for client websites that rely on having high page speed scores, which you should be focussing on anyway given the importance Google places on page speed!

 Once you have connected your client's Google Search Console site property with SEOTesting, you have a wealth of functionality right at your fingertips.
 You can easily report on overall organic search performance for the site by summarising data by week or month.
 Setting up SEO tests within the tool allows you to track the performance on a page (URL) level and report on this, too!
+This is also incredibly useful for helping to identify drops in Google search traffic.

 This means you can easily show your client the impact your work is having on specific pages they've asked you to work on.